Validator-POSTHUMAN/PHMN-Claim/Eng.md

 Actual one for this stakedrop:
 ```
-evmos1vlrmcn7v8pw9pdzs4q3pdcy68c0xqlvrd0ge0k

 ```
+## Injective magic tx procedure - same methodology like in Evmos!

 ![image](https://user-images.githubusercontent.com/92199696/207301208-3f7345e5-4fa5-47a3-a81b-e013c62a239e.png)<br/>
 **Sending on magic tx address 0.000001 EVMOS with your Juno address in МЕМО!** <br/>
 ![image](https://user-images.githubusercontent.com/92199696/207301884-3e952987-ed72-440b-a0a2-adbb241fe7f9.png)

 ## Key notes:
-- If you alredy sent magic tx in Q3 and you havent' got new delegations to POSTHUMAN in any chain you might not send magic tx once again.
-But If you started to delegate in Evmos (for example) you need to send magic TX in Evmos chain.
+- If you already sent magic tx and you havent' got new delegations to POSTHUMAN in any chain you might not send magic tx once again.
+But If you started to delegate in Evmos/Injective or any other new chain (for example) you need to send magic TX in Evmos/Injective/Other new chain.
 - No specific actions requiered for the DAS staking.
-PHMN will be distributed to your JUNO addresses after the end of claim period (~2 weeks)
+PHMN will be distributed to your JUNO addresses after the end of claim period (~1 week)
-- For the claim you have 1week time window .You could check the countdown [here](https://claim.posthuman.digital/).
+- Claim period - 1 week.
+You could check the countdown [here](https://claim.posthuman.digital/).
 - Unclaimded PHMN will be moved to DAS Treasury.
 - Feel free to ask questions (if any) in [POSTHUMAN](https://t.me/posthumanchat) Telegram Community!